jenineharris/foundation-biostat-2020/README.md

 **Late work is not accepted.
 Specific policies:**

 *What happens if I don't submit the midterm project on time?* The item will not be graded and the percentage available for the item will be *added to the weight of your final project*.
-Because a small number of points (no more than 5% of points) for the final project are earned by making revisions based on feedback for the midterm, those points will not be available to you so a 100% grade on the final will not be possible without submitting the midterm.
+Because a small number of points (no more than 5% of points) for the final project are earned by making revisions based on feedback for the midterm, those points will only be available to you if you submit a draft of the first half of the project for informal review to Dr. Harris via email at least 2 weeks prior to the final project due date.
+Withough incorporating feedback, a 100% grade on the final will not be possible.

 Run the following code in R Studio `cowsay::say(what = "Do or do not.
 There is no try.",by = "yoda")`, try changing the saying inside the quote marks to something else and try changing "yoda" to "cat" or "cow" or another animal.
 Copy and post your results and code to the discussion board fun thread.